Tony Allen: A Retrospective review – sprawling tribute gets the crowd on its feet

 Damon Albarn

-In the 18 months since pioneering Afrobeat drummer Tony Allen died, the extent of his legacy has grow to be more and more apparent.
-Posthumous releases of outstanding new materials continue to pour forth – from the audio-stitched hip-hop features of There Is No Finish, to the The Answer Is Restless with Joan As Police Lady and Dave Okumu.
+Within the 18 months since pioneering Afrobeat drummer Tony Allen died, the extent of his legacy has turn into increasingly obvious.
+Posthumous releases of outstanding new materials proceed to pour forth – from the audio-stitched hip-hop features of There Is No Finish, to the The Answer Is Stressed with Joan As Police Lady and Dave Okumu.

-Nowhere is the vary of Allen’s affect more obvious than in Tony Allen: A Retrospective, his musical tribute happening as part of the 2021 EFG London Jazz Festival.
-Curated by longtime collaborator Damon Albarn, drummer Femi Koleoso, writer Ben Okri and Gorillaz bandmember Remi Kabaka, the lineup is among the most in depth on the pageant’s roster, featuring everyone from Finnish multi-instrumentalist Jimi Tenor to composer Nitin Sawhney, vocalist Wayne Snow, and Fela Kuti collaborator Dele Sosimi.
+Nowhere is the vary of Allen’s influence more apparent than in Tony Allen: A Retrospective, his musical tribute happening as a part of the 2021 EFG London Jazz Festival.
+Curated by longtime collaborator Damon Albarn, drummer Femi Koleoso, author Ben Okri and Gorillaz bandmember Remi Kabaka, the lineup is among the most in depth on the pageant’s roster, featuring everyone from Finnish multi-instrumentalist Jimi Tenor to composer Nitin Sawhney, vocalist Wayne Snow, and Fela Kuti collaborator Dele Sosimi.

 Continue reading...